 Step #3.
 Filling the Iron Orchid Vintage Design Mould

 Pushing the paper clay into the mold reminds me of playing too.
 I was careful not to overfill it because I didn’t want to have to trim off any excess.
-I used just enough clay to fill the mould perfectly and then smoothed it out so the entire design was filled and covered.
-I also made sure the top (or back) was smooth and level with the mould.
+I used just enough clay to fill the mold perfectly and then smoothed it out so the entire design was filled and covered.
+I also made sure the top (or back) was smooth and level with the mold.

 Step #4.
 Removing the Clay Applique

 The Iron Orchid Vintage Design Moulds are very pliable, so removing it is super easy.
 I bent the mold and popped it right out.